ThomasByr/Phoenyx/helpme.md

 ### ``OpenSimplexNoise`` class

 Lets actually have a noise object.
 OpenSimplex is a specific algorithm that aims to beautify the Perlin Noise algorithm but because I implemented OpenSimplex before Perlin Noise, lets look at this one before.
-This noise object support 1 to 4 dimensionnal evaluation.
+This noise object support 1 to 4 dimensional evaluation.

 ```py
 noise = OpenSimplexNoise()